wp-plugins/participants-database/readme.txt

 5. Additonal features and instructions can be found on the help tab of the plugin's settings page

 = Using the Plugin: =

+This is a cmplex plugin that can be configured in many ways.
+I am happy to answer support questions, but please read the documentation I have provided.
+More often than not, your questions will be answered there.

+I have created a [Quick Setup Guide](http://xnau.com/participants-database-quick-setup-guide/) for an example setup to get you started.

-Go to the [plugin use instructions](http://wordpress.org/extend/plugins/participants-database/other_notes/) page for a more detailed explanation.
+Go to the [plugin use instructions](http://wordpress.org/extend/plugins/participants-database/other_notes/) page for a more detailed explanation of the plugin's features.

 == Frequently Asked Questions ==